Near-One/near-plugins/examples/pausable-examples/README.md

 [ 'increase_1', 'increase_2' ]
 ```

 ### pa_pause_feature
-`pa_pause_feature` is a method for pause specified feature.
-Can be run only by owner or self.
+`pa_pause_feature` is a method for pausing specified features.
+Can be run only by the owner or self.

 ```shell
 $ near call <CONTRACT_ACCOUNT> pa_pause_feature '{"key": "increase_1"}' --accountId <OWNER_ACCOUNT>
 ```

 ### pa_unpause_feature
-`pa_unpause_feature` is a method for unpause specified feature.
-Can be run only by owner or self.
+`pa_unpause_feature` is a method for unpausing specified features.
+Can be run only by the owner or self.

 ```shell
 $ near call <CONTRACT_ACCOUNT> pa_unpause_feature '{"key": "increase_1"}' --accountId <OWNER_ACCOUNT>
 ```

 ## Preparation steps for demonstration
-In that document we are providing some example of using contract with access control plugin.
-You also can explore the usage examples in the tests in `./src/lib.rs`.
-For running a tests please take a look to the **Test running instruction** section.
+In that document, we are providing some examples of using a contract with access control plugins.
+You also can explore the usage examples in the tests in `./pausable_base/src/lib.rs`.
+For running tests, please take a look at the **Test running instruction** section.

 1. **Creating an account on testnet**
    For demonstration let's create 2 accounts: `<CONTRACT_ACCOUNT>`, `<ALICE_ACCOUNT>`